blunt1337/pixi-svg-loader/README.md

 - [x] Option to disable the packing / or disable when packing fails
 - [ ] Onload/onerror event
 - [ ] Option in the loader, to create a larger resolution
-- [ ] To be able to put a classname on a node
+- [x] To be able to put a classname on a node
 - [ ] Option to make [Phaser](https://phaser.io) Sprite that is based on PIXI
+- [ ] Paintbox are not working outside of the viewbox
 - [ ] Option documentation
 - [ ] More tests